 The Auditor-General's report concluded by elaborating on implementation issues related to employee assistance programmes, and further corrective steps implemented or envisaged by the DPSA.
-These included a Directive on Policy and Procedure on Incapacity Leave and Ill-health Retirements for Public Service Employees (PILIR), and the so-called 8-week rule (requiring medical certificates after two absences recorded as sick leave during this period).
+These included a Directive on Policy and Procedure on Incapacity Leave and Ill-health Retirement (PILIR) for public service employees and the eight-week rule (requiring medical certificates after two absences recorded as sick leave during this period).

-In this chapter we describe the leave policy measures and discuss educators' awareness of legislation, policy and policy documents31.
+In this chapter we describe the leave policy measures and discuss educators' awareness of legislation, policy and policy documents.
 We will then discuss how the leave policy is implemented in the public school system by looking at the management and administration of leave in schools and then the strategic management actions taken by officials (principals, school management teams and the relevant district and provincial staff) to ensure that all leave is recorded, monitored, and reduced, if necessary.